What to write

 - Explain your remediation plan

-While writing you content, drafts are automatically saved so that you can review content before posting.
+- Type up your postmortem report in the text field.
+While writing your content, drafts are automatically saved so that you can review content before posting.

 Here's what a published Postmortem looks like...